Are you interested in a becoming a public leader of the Evangelical Lutheran Church in America?

 Step One: Prayer and Conversations

-Take a look at then contact Bishop Wickstrom at firstname.lastname@example.org to begin the conversation.
+Contact Bishop Wickstrom at firstname.lastname@example.org to continue the conversation.

 Step Two: Discernment